-A Guide to Research Tutorial: http://jefferson.kctcs.libguides.com/eng_101 Student friendly short videos and brief lessons covering beginning research, this is recommended as preparation for a library research class.
+A Guide to Research Tutorial: http://jefferson.kctcs.libguides.com/eng_101 student-friendly short videos and brief lessons for beginning research, this is recommended as preparation for a library research class.

 Collaborate with librarians when planning a research assignment to discover topics and media to use for reading/writing prompts from what is currently available at JCTC Libraries and what may be purchased.
 Contact firstname.lastname@example.org, Downtown Library Technical Services 104 E.